-Again this “what was left behind” phrase is raised to my spirit, and I have to ask Jesus, what is left behind in my own life?
+Again this “what was left behind” phrase is raised to my spirit, and I find myself asking Jesus, what is left behind in my own life?

-What is this thing I’m tempted to go back to rather than following Jesus and moving forward?
+As the story ends, I’m left wondering, what is the thing in my life I’m tempted to go back to rather than following Jesus moving forward?

 It’s tempting to turn back to anger, jealousy, greed, unforgiveness.
-The opposite of all the ways Jesus is calling us into freedom.
+The opposite of all the ways Jesus is calling us.

-So for me “what was left behind” in my life is anything opposed to Love because Jesus is Love. (see 1 John 4:8)
+So for me “what was left behind” in my life is anything opposed to Love.
+It makes sense.
+God is love.
+(Whoever is without love does not know God, for God is love.
+1 John 4:8)